Patient-Centered Outcomes Research Methods Workshops

 Much of the current work of the CHPR centers on the area of patient-centered outcomes research (PCOR).
 Among the goals of the CHPR is to provide education and training to junior researchers and fellows that will increase their proficiency in PCOR and its methods.
 To address this goal, the CHPR convenes a PCOR methods workshop every second and fourth Monday at noon.

 The methods workshop is an informal, one-hour gathering that takes place in the downstairs conference room at the CHPR.
 Attendance is open to anyone with an interest in PCOR methods and comparative effectiveness research (CER).

 Sessions are led by CHPR Director Joy Melnikow and Daniel J. Tancredi.
 Melnikow, professor of family and community medicine, is an experienced outcomes researcher and the lead instructor for the UC Davis Comparative Effectiveness Research course.
-Tancredi, assistant professor with the department of pediatrics, is an expert in biostatistics.
+Tancredi, associate professor with the department of pediatrics, is an expert in biostatistics.

 The informal setting provides an opportunity for researchers to discuss their own research problems or questions and receive informed guidance and feedback.
 Occasional guest speakers are invited to discuss their own research or their perspectives on PCOR.